Celebrating Ten Years: Canada’s Oldest Secular AA Group

 A lot has happened in the ten years since the launch of the Beyond Belief Agnostics and Freethinkers AA Group!
 We are delighted with the growth of our group and the creation of other secular groups in Ontario and across Canada.
 We are honoured to help alcoholics in recovery.
 As we celebrate our tenth anniversary we are also determined to continue to grow and to be a part of a secular movement within AA which is, quite clearly, committed to help anyone, anywhere who reaches out for help.

-The celebration of Beyond Belief’s tenth anniversary will take place on Saturday November 23rd at 6:30 PM in Room 2-296 at Ontario Institute of Studies in Education (OISE) at 252 Bloor Street West in Toronto.
-Come join us at this very special event!
+The celebration of Beyond Belief’s tenth anniversary took place on Saturday November 23rd at 6:30 PM at the Ontario Institute of Studies in Education (OISE) on Bloor Street West in Toronto.

 One of the founders of Beyond Belief Agnostic and Freethinkers AA Group, Joe is the author the ever-popular book Beyond Belief: Agnostic Musings for 12 Step Life.
 This is a book of daily reflections that is often read at the beginning of secular AA meetings and followed by a round-the-table discussion.